 The Company's strategy is two-fold, first to conduct a geomorphological study of the area using remote sensing techniques.
-This is to be linked to buried palaeo-channels of Tertiary age that have been identified by while interpreting the most recent government Airborne Magnetic data in the search for kimberlites on overlapping Newdico (Pty) Ltd. and Gcwihaba diamond prospecting licences.
-There is uncertainty as to the origin and flow direction of these channels and more detailed geomorphological studies has been scheduled to resolve this.
+This is to be linked to buried paleo-channels of Tertiary age that have been identified by geophysicist Scott Hogg (2005) whilst interpreting the most recent government Airborne Magnetic data in the search for kimberlites on overlapping Newdico (Pty) Ltd. diamond prospecting licences.
 Secondly, recent diamond drilling conducted by Gcwihaba (Pty) Ltd on overlapping base metal licences have returned anomalous uranium and vanadium assay results in some of the Proterozoic meta-sedimentary units underlying the Kalahari Group sediments.
 The recently obtained assay results from boreholes L9640/2 and 1822D12 are particular encouraging because of the presence of up to 90 and 40 ppm Uranium in parts of the core respectively.
 The link between these anomalous meta-sedimentary rocks and the surface uranium anomalies in the Kalahari calcretes is yet to be established.
-The assay requests for all holes sent for analysis to the ALS laboratory include Uranium.

-4. General
+General